Letho13/PayMyBuddy/README.md

 - Sign in with an email address, username, and a protected password.
 - Add friends already registered with their email.
-- Add money or withdraw from your bank.
 - Transfer the chosen amount or receive it from a friend.
 - Consult the list of past transactions.
 - Modify your personal information if needed.
 - Each transaction is charged a 0.5% fee, paid by the sender.

+## Features

+- Add money or withdraw from your bank.

 ## MPD